245th Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 Second Army's front was relatively quiet during the early summer.
 6th Brigade's batteries carried out routine CB tasks, or supported minor operations such as one carried out by 6th Division on 14 July.
 The Germans had good OPs on Mont Kemmel and their aircraft were active, and on 31 July 245th Siege Bty was caught up in a German area shoot: the officer commanding, Maj Claude Penrose, and another officer were wounded.
 Major Penrose died the following day and is buried at Esquelbecq Military Cemetery.

 The Allied Hundred Days Offensive opened on 8 August, but on Second Army' s front there was merely a small operation by 41st Division to strengthen its position, which 6th Bde supported.
 Second Army began its operations on 18 August: 245th Siege Bty came under attack, some 4–500 shells landing in and around it, with a few men wounded and one gun out of action.
 Three days later the brigade fired in support of X Corps' attack on the Dranouter Ridge.
 On 28 August 6th Bde was formally transferred to X Corps.
 Allied successes further south caused the Germans to begin giving ground in front of Second Army, retiring from Mont Kemmel on 31 August.
 X Corps followed up, capturing Neuve-Église on 1 September and Wulverghem next day.
-6th Brigade's batteries moved forwards a section at a time, so as not to block the roads, and then put down harassing fire on Messines Ridge.Edmonds, 1918, Vol IV, pp. 429–30, 434.
+6th Brigade's batteries moved forwards a section at a time, so as not to block the roads, and then put down harassing fire on Messines Ridge.